Freemove sail 2023NeilPryde Fusion 5.5 in the test

 The NeilPryde Fusion provides a lot of planing power in light and medium winds, it is stable and comes with high speed.

 In manoeuvres, the Fusion is particularly suited to carved jibes, where it pulls powerfully through the turn and the batten rotation is wonderfully smooth.
-Of course, the Pryde model can also do duck jibes, 360s and spin loops, but the Fusion is less playful than the handling wonders of the group due to its longer fork and powerful profile.
+Of course, the Pryde model can also do duck jibes, 360s and spin loops, but the Fusion is less playful than the handling wonders of the group due to its longer boom and powerful profile.

 Surf summary of the NeilPryde Fusion 5.5